 This is a very encouraging article Thom.
 You wrote: ("I pray that in our generation Godâ€™s people will hunger for God the way that Hezekiah did.
 I pray that weâ€™ll â€śhold fast to the Lordâ€ť and consecrate our lives anew to Him,") I so stand in agreement with you in that prayer.
 Blessings, Sharon

+Powerful anointed piece beautifully written Pastor Thom!
+Pslam 91 in your story for sure!!!
 Amen, God desires for us to have a Passion for Him and to Love Him and Serve Him and let all witness His Power, Love and Truth in our lives!!!
 You certainly have a Great Love for our Lord and it is a Blessing and a Great Encouragement to Witness!!!
 God Bless you and your family always!!!
 With Christian Love, Dee&David :) "Numbers 6:24,25,26"